 Improved mental sharpness

 As we age, processing speed is one of the intellectual skills that are most affected.
 Our attention spans and the ability to be cognitively nimble can also deteriorate with age.
-However, training ourselves to think faster has been found to improve memory, independence, and even reduce the risk of dementia.
+However, training ourselves to think faster has been found to improve memory and independence, and even reduce the risk of dementia.

 Appear more charismatic